heatherbone/heatherbone.github.io/content/authors/admin/_index.md

 ---

-## About Me
+## Hi, I'm Heather

-Hi, I'm Heather.
-I am an empirical microeconomist on the 2024-2025 job market.
+I'm an empirical microeconomist on the 2024-2025 job market.
 My current research focuses on the economics of illicit drug markets.

 Learn more about my <a href="/research/">research</a>, my teaching <a href="/teaching/teaching-experience">experience</a> and <a href="/teaching/teaching-philosophy/">philosophy</a> or just <a href="/about-me/">get to know me a little</a>.